WSU-kduncan/cicdf25-ldawson118/README-CI.md

 ### CI with GitHub Actions
 - Explanation of workflow trigger
-  - The workflow triggers on a push
+  - The workflow triggers on a push to the main branch
 - Explanation of workflow steps
+  - Checkout to the repository
   - Login to Docker Hub using the secrets in the Github repo
   - Set up Docker Buildx which is for building images
   - Build the Docker image and push it to Docker Hub